-- Inadequate or inappropriate clothing.

-- Appears underweight and unwell, constantly hungry.

-- Failure to thrive physically and appears tired and listless.

-- Dirty and /or unhygienic appearance.

-- Frequent unexplained absence from School.

-- Lack of parental supervision.
+- Inadequate food, clothing and shelter. - Appears underweight and unwell, constantly hungry. - Failure to ensure access to appropriate medical care or treatment - Failure to thrive physically and appears tired and listless. - Dirty and /or unhygienic appearance. - Failure to protect a child from physical or emotional harm or danger - Frequent unexplained and/or persistent absence from School. - Lack of parental supervision. - Failure to provide suitable education